AdguardTeam/AdguardKnowledgeBase/pages/08.dns/01.overview/docs.en.md

 * Does not require installation of any applications.
 All you need is to follow this simple setup guide.

-* Adguard DNS is absolutely safe for personal use.
+* Adguard DNS is absolutely free in personal use.
 You don’t install anything, so there’s nothing to pay for.

 * It has two modes: default ad blocking and Family Mode.